spacemeshos/svm/docs/go-spacemesh-integration.md

 #### `App Template`
 We name a `Smart Contract`'s code + metadata (including storage spec) as a `App Template`.
-We can think of a `Template` as the equivalent of a `class` in an Object-Oriented programing paradigm.
+We can think of a `Template` as the equivalent of a `class` in an Object-Oriented programming paradigm.
 <br/>
 Each `Template` will have an account under the `Global State` and its own `Addres`. (see more under the `Global State` section).